RafaDEV99/CrraBloom_PPG/README.md

 ```
 And that´s it for the installation! 😁

-> ![NOTE]
+> [!NOTE]
-> In the future I gess that Im going to change physics system to Box2d
+> In the future, I guess that I'm going to change the physics system to Box2D
 >
-> A re do of the code will be done soon...
+> A re-do of the code will be done soon...